JMSDOnline/vstacklet/README.md

 --------

 __VStacklet__ - (Full Kit) Installs and configures LEMP stack with support for Website-based server environments.
-  *
-  * Adds repositories for the latest stable versions of MariaDB, mainline (1.10.x) versions of Nginx, and Varnish 4.x.
+  * Adds repositories for the latest stable versions of MariaDB (10.7.x), mainline (1.23.x) versions of Nginx, and Varnish 7.2.x.
   * Installs and configures Nginx, Varnish and MariaDB.
-  * Installs PHP-FPM for PHP5 _or_ PHP7.
+  * Installs PHP-FPM for PHP7.4 _or_ PHP8.1.
   * Installs HHVM [_optional_].
   * Enables OPCode Cache and fine-tuning [_optional_]
   * Installs & Enables Memcached Cache and fine-tuning [_optional_]
   * Installs and Enables IonCube Loader [_optional_]
   * Installs and Auto-Configures phpMyAdmin - MySQL & phpMyAdmin credentials are stored in /root/.my.cnf
-  * MariaDB 10.2 can easily switched to 5.5+ or substituted for PostgreSQL.
+  * MariaDB 10.7 can easily switched to 5.5+ or substituted for PostgreSQL.
-  * Installs and Adjusts CSF (Config Server Firewall) - prepares ports used for VStacklet as well as informing your entered email for security alerts.
+  * Installs and Adjusts CSF (Config Server Firewall) - prepares ports used for vStacklet as well as informing your entered email for security alerts.
   * Installs and Enables (PHP) Sendmail
   * Supports IPv6 by default.
   * Optional self-signed SSL cert configuration. [*wip*]